Springsteen on Broadway: Background

-On June 16, 2017, information leaked that Springsteen would be performing an eight-week run on Broadway in New York City at the 960-seat Walter Kerr Theatre in the fall of 2017.
+On June 16, 2017, information leaked that Bruce Springsteen would be performing an eight-week run on Broadway in New York City at the 960-seat Walter Kerr Theatre in the fall of 2017.
 On August 9, 2017, the performances were made official by Springsteen's website.
 "Bruce has had this specific idea in mind since last December.
 It came into focus slowly and then all at once last January," Springsteen's manager Jon Landau said in a statement.

 Springsteen said of the performances, "I wanted to do some shows that were as personal and as intimate as possible.
 I chose Broadway for this project because it has the beautiful old theaters which seemed like the right setting for what I have in mind.
 In fact, with one or two exceptions, the 960 seats of the Walter Kerr Theatre is probably the smallest venue I’ve played in the last 40 years.
 My show is just me, the guitar, the piano and the words and music.
 Some of the show is spoken, some of it is sung.
 It loosely follows the arc of my life and my work.
 All of it together is in pursuit of my constant goal to provide an entertaining evening and to communicate something of value."

 The creative team for Springsteen on Broadway included Heather Wolensky (scenic design), Natasha Katz (lighting design) and Brian Ronan (sound design).

 On September 19, 2017, Springsteen performed a rehearsal show at Monmouth University that was invitation only and attended by around 200 family members and close friends.